solarphase/app/README.md

     $ ./bin/vendor

-You will also have to compile the LESS stylesheets and populate the database.
+You will also have to compile the LESS stylesheets:

     $ ./bin/less

+The final thing you need is a functional database, this is achieved by first running the migrations, then running the supplied setup script.

+    $ sequelize db:migrate
     $ ./bin/setup-database

 That's it!
 The application is now ready to run.